hmdpouya/Logistic-Regression-for-Image/README.md

 # Logistic-Regression-for-Image

-A step-by-step implementation for logistic regression
+A step-by-step logistic regression implementation for classifying cat vs non-cat images.

 - All weights are initialized to zero.
 - Avoiding loops as much as possible by using NUMPY.